Kim Kaesi

-Kim Kaesi (1584–1623) or formally called Court Lady Kim was a Korean kungnyŏ (court lady) of the Joseon period.
-She became a concubine of King Seonjo and later of his son, King Gwanghae, after Seonjo’s death.
-During the latter's reign, she intervened in state affairs and wielded power, but was beheaded after Gwanghae's deposition from the throne.
+Kim Kaesi (1584–1623) or formally called Court Lady Kim, was a palace woman of the Joseon period.
+She became a concubine of King Seonjo and later of his son, Gwanghaegun.
+During the latter's reign, she intervened in state affairs and wielded power, but was beheaded after Gwanghaegun's deposition.

 Biography

-There aren’t special records about her family or her early life.
-It is just recorded that she was a palace maid in Crown Prince Gwanghae's palace.
-Then, she received Sŭngŭn from Gwanghae's father, King Seonjo, and became his favourite concubine.
+There aren't special records about her family or early life.
+It has only been recorded that she was a maid in Prince Gwanghae's palace.
+Then she received the favor of Gwanghae's father, King Seonjo, and became his favorite concubine.

-Even though she was not beautiful, she was favoured and liked by both of Seonjo and Gwanghae due to her agility and skill.
-After Seonjo's death on March 16, 1608, she became Gwanghae's concubine.
-At the time, it was acceptable for the next King take their father's former consort, with the exception of the primary wife and their own biological mother.
+Despite not being beautiful, she was liked by both Seonjo and Gwanghae due to her agility and skill.
+After Seonjo's death in 1608, she became Gwanghae's concubine.
+At the time, it was acceptable for the next king to take his father's former consort, with the exception of the legitimate wife and their own biological mother.

-After Gwanghae took the throne, she helped him in succeeding to confine his legal mother, Queen Inmok, by killing her only son and the only legitimate son of Seonjo, Grand Prince Yeongchang.
+After Gwanghae took the throne, she helped him in confining his legitimate mother, Queen Inmok, and killing her only son and Seonjo's only legitimate son, Grand Prince Yeongchang.

-Despite her lowly background and status as a palace maid, Lady Kim wielded power to the extent that she worked with Yi Yi-cheom and Gwon Sin.
-Her power even surpassed that of Queen Yu, whom was Gwanghae's primary wife and leader of the Internal Court.
+Despite her lowly background and status as court lady (not a proper royal consort), Lady Kim wielded power to the extent that she worked with Yi Yi-cheom and Gwon Sin.
+Her power even surpassed that of Queen Yu, Gwanghae's wife and the leader of the Internal Court.

-Later, on March 13, 1623, after King Injo was crowned following a rebellion led by Seoin faction, Lady Kim was executed along with all of Gwanghae's people and supporters.
+In 1623, after King Injo was enthroned following a coup d'état led by the Seoin faction, Lady Kim was executed.